 - The card issuer also cannot deny you credit – or discriminate against you otherwise – just for taking legal FCBA action.

 Should you report a family member to the police?

-Where it gets murky is the card issuer could ask your parents to file a police report as part of the investigation.
-In that event, your parents will have to decide whether they want to formally implicate your brother.
+Where it gets murky is the card issuer could ask you to file a police report as part of the investigation.
+In that event, you will have to decide whether you want to formally implicate a family member.

-In the meantime, what they could do is talk to an attorney and get a better feel for the situation and how their filing a police report might hurt your brother, if it came to that.
-They could then decide how best they would like to proceed.
+To get a better feel for the situation, you could talk to an attorney find out how filing a police report might hurt your family member, if it came to that.
+You could then decide how to proceed.

 If a family member used your credit card without your knowledge or permission, it is considered unauthorized use, or fraud.
 The Fair Credit Billing Act offers protections for unauthorized use of your credit card.
 You might have to file a police report to avail of some protections in fraudulent use cases.
 You would then have to decide whether to file a case against a family member.

 Contact me at firstname.lastname@example.org with your credit card-related questions.